davidohana/kofiko-python/readme.md

 * Configuration classes can reside everywhere in your code.
 They should be registered using the `@config_section` decorator or explicitly with a call to `kofiko.register_section()`
-* If you use decorators, you should make sure that the modules that contains configuration classes are loaded before the call to `kofiko.configure()`.
+* If you use decorators, you should make sure that the modules that contains configuration classes and customization functions are loaded, before the call to `kofiko.configure()`.
 You can do that by performing `import` on those modules or calling `kofiko.register_module()`.

 ### to-do: